ocupop/dart4web/src/_codelabs/ng2/1-skeleton.md

 <br>
 <i class="fa fa-lightbulb-o"> </i> **Tip** <br>
-You might also see a dialog asking, **Chromium wants to use your confidential information stored in "Chromium Safe Storage" in your keychain.**
+You might also see a dialog saying, **Chromium wants to use your confidential information stored in "Chromium Safe Storage" in your keychain.**
 This dialog can occur on the Mac if you've ever saved passwords in Safari.
 You can "Deny" the request and your app will still work.
-This [blog post](http://www.idownloadblog.com/2013/03/04/google-chrome-wants-to-use-your-confidential-information-store-in-the-keychain/) has information on how to perminently get rid of these warnings.
+This [blog post](http://www.idownloadblog.com/2013/03/04/google-chrome-wants-to-use-your-confidential-information-store-in-the-keychain/) has information on how to permanently eliminate these warnings.
 </aside>
 </div>